 How to Get Around Rate Increases

 Seemingly random rate increases can be both frustrating and confusing.
 This is especially true if you feel like you’ve been doing the right thing on the road and have been a good customer.
 Here are some great ways you can fight back against rising premiums and price optimization (if you live in a state that still allows it):

 Shop Around for a New Company

 As you weigh providers, consider that how much you pay each month is just one piece of the puzzle.
 It’s smart to also examine each company’s customer service scores, claims process, mobile app ratings, and more.
-Doing this will put you in a better position to find the top car insurance company for you.
+Doing this will put you in a better position to find the best insurer for you.

 Look for Discounts

 Discounts are a very helpful way to get cheaper prices for auto coverage.
 Qualifying for just a few can make your monthly bill a little more manageable.
-Below are some good discounts to see if you can qualify for:
+Below are a few examples of the rewards insurers offer their policyholders:

 - Automatic payments